doug3236/scanner_refl_fix/README.md

     etc

-A useful command is combining this with the "-P" option which will attach an ICC profile to the corrected image(s)
+A useful command is combining this with the "-P" option which will attach an ICC profile to the corrected image(s).
+The "-P"  option can also be used when correcting a single file.

     scanner_refl_fix -P scannerprofile.icm -B image1.tif image2.tif ....imageN.tif
+    scanner_refl_fix -P scannerprofile.icm image1.tif image1_f.tif

-The following command can be used to create high quality ICC profiles by combining the RGB values of patches with the associated measured CGATs file that contains LAB values.
+The following command can be used to create high quality scanner ICC profiles by combining the RGB values of patches with the associated measured CGATs file that contains LAB values.
 See description of this process earlier.

-    scanner_refl_fix -M[L] charts... measurefile outfile
+    scanner_refl_fix -M[L] charts... measurefile.txt outfile.txt

-Other options that may be useful.

-    -P profile

-This can be used to automatically attach an ICC profile to the corrected image file otherwise one would have to attach it in Photoshop or other image tool.
-I usually use this then convert the image to a standard colorspace such as sRGB, Adobe RGB, or ProPhoto RGB.
-The latter two may be better depending on whether the scanned image has colors exceeding sRGB.
+The "-S" option can be used to fine tune the actual reflectance of the white area surrounding the scanned image region.
+The default is .85, or 85% of light is reflected and is typical of most papers.

     -S edge_refl

-This is great when the surrounding area of the image isn't white.
-An example is scanning a stamp where the scanner lid is open and the stamp is placed directly on the glass.
-A scan of the stamp that is trimmed to right around the edges needs to be processed using the *-S 0* to prevent darkening the resulting image.
-Alternately, scan the stamp with 1" margins around stamp edges and don't use the *`S* option.

-    -W

 This option is handy to simulate conversion where the resulting image is designed to viewed where white is RGB 255,255,255.
 It's kind of similar to Relative Colorimetric except that it retains the tint of